 Cooperative Work Experience-General is for work training that is not necessarily directly related to the major.
 Each unit of credit requires 60 hours of unpaid employment during the semester.
 Cooperative Work Experience-General is available to all students, regardless of major or educational plans.
-Course may be taken four times.
-A maximum of 6 college units may be earned in Cooperative Work Experience-General.
-Concurrent enrollment in at least one other course is required.
-(2)
+Course may be taken four

-COT R190V-Occupational Cooperative Work Experience
+COT R190V-Occupational Cooperative Work Experience 1-4 units